kschnepel/kschnepel.github.io/_pages/policy.md

 ---
-permalink: /
-title: ""
+layout: archive
-excerpt: "Policy Engagement and Research Reports"
+title: "Policy engagement and research reports"
+permalink: /policy/
 author_profile: true
-redirect_from:
-  - /policy/
-  - /policy.html
 ---

 ## Reports for the National Commission on COVID-19 and Criminal Justice